 Steer clear of political fundraisers.
 When in an official Girl Scout capacity or in any way identifying yourselves as Girl Scouts, your group may not participate, directly or indirectly, in any political campaign or work on behalf of or in opposition to a candidate for public office.
 Letter-writing campaigns are not allowed, nor is participating in a political rally, circulating a petition, or carrying a political banner.

 Be respectful when collaborating with religious organizations.
-Girl Scout groups must respect the opinions and practices of religious partners, but no girl should be required to take part in any religious observance or practice of the sponsoring group.
+Girl Scout groups must respect the opinions and practices of religious partners, but no one should be required to take part in any religious observance or practice of the sponsoring group.

 Avoid selling or endorsing commercial products.
 A commercial product is any product sold at a retail location.
-Since 1939, girls and volunteers have not been allowed to endorse, provide a testimonial for, or sell such products.
+Since 1939, Girl Scouts and volunteers have not been allowed to endorse, provide a testimonial for, or sell such products.

 Girl Scouts of Central Texas is committed to ensuring that youth have the opportunity to participate in Girl Scouting regardless of their family’s financial circumstances.